Installation Guide

 # Optionally move to a directory in your PATH

-sudo mv ./stoolap /usr/local/bin/
+sudo cp ./target/release/stoolap /usr/local/bin/

 Linux

-For Linux users, after downloading or building the binary:
+For Linux users, after building the binary:

 # Optionally move to a directory in your PATH

-sudo mv ./stoolap /usr/local/bin/
+sudo cp ./target/release/stoolap /usr/local/bin/

 Windows